 Christmas Dinner #3 – More Christmas/Holiday Ideas & Recipes

-I don’t rate anything friends make so this post is more for fun.
+I don’t “rate” anything friends make so this post is more for fun.
 I’m also going to give some ideas/recipes for what was on the table.
-The only recipe I have was for my own dessert, and again I never really use a recipe so it’s more of an idea and then the rest is up to you!
+The only recipe I have was for my own dessert, and again I never really use a recipe so it’s more of an idea, and then the rest is up to you!
 My recipes are probably for people comfortable in the kitchen, but I’m not a professional, so anyone can do them.
 Good luck!
 I’m sure you’ll manage.

 On the table:

-Authentic Spanish Croquettas
+Authentic Spanish Croquetas

-These are mine!
-These are Spanish Croquettas and I got the recipe from my friend’s mom when I was in Spain for Christmas a few years ago.
-So it’s REALLY authentic and I needed a translator to be able to get it.
+Every Spaniard thinks their mom makes the best croquetas or tortilla patatas (Spanish potato omelette), so I had to ask my friend’s mom to teach me.
+The recipe and method was definitely authentic and I needed a translator to be able to get it.
+There was a lot of charades going on, but I got the idea.
 It’s a time consuming process, but it’s so worth it!
-I can’t give out her family recipe, or I’ll never be invited to Spain again… but I’ll give you an idea.
+I can’t give out her family recipe, or I’ll never be invited to Spain again… but here are the basics.

 1. Make a bechamel sauce with flour, butter and cream or milk.
 Add salt and pepper.